 Statements printed in the branch attracts fees, as the bank’s officials expend their time, paper, printer, etc to deliver this service.
 Therefore, they consider this to be an actual service being offered to you.

-You can save the statements charge for statements printing by doing it all on your own.
+You can save the statements charge for statements printing by doing it on your online banking app.
 Most banks have this feature right on their Mobile/Online banking apps.
 Some of them e.g UBA avail a PDF copy of the bank statement for free, others charge a minimal fee.

 Betterstill, if you are checking for a transaction, you can go to ‘transactions done’ and scroll away to the time and date of the exact transaction.
 All bank apps have this feature.